Blythe Bohnen

-Blythe Bohnen (born 1940) is an American artist known for her minimalistic graphite drawings and photographs that represent aspects of motion.
+Blythe Bohnen (1940-2022) is an American artist known for her minimalistic graphite drawings and photographs that represent aspects of motion.
+She uses shutter speed.

 Early life and education

 Bohnen earned a Bachelor of Arts in art history at Smith College, Bachelor of Fine Arts at Boston University, and Master of Fine Arts at Hunter College.

 Art career

 She was one of the founding members of A.I.R.
 Gallery, established in New York City in 1972, the first not-for-profit, cooperative exhibition space for women in the United States.

 Bohnen's work is generally conceptual in nature, often in the form of self-portraits that capture the motions of her body.
 She originally created works using predominantly graphite, but added photography to her repertoire in 1974 to continue her exploration of movement and the human form, titling each work after the motions she was making to create each work.